8080labs/bamboolib_binder_template/create_your_own_binder.md

 # Create your own binder notebook

 1. Create a new GitHub repository from this template: Click on [this link](https://github.com/8080labs/bamboolib_binder_template/generate) to create a new repository that has the same folder structure as our template.
 Make sure that you create a public repository.
     - Alternatively, you can also use the other public alternatives that binder supports.
-For example, your own hosted, public Git repository or a public GitLab repository.
+For example, your own hosted public Git repository or a public GitLab repository.

 2. Use on any data you want: